The Strongest Man in the Bible: 7 Things To Learn From Him

 Photo credit: Canva

-Samson “took a young goat and went to visit his wife” (Judges 15:1, NIV).
+Samson took a young goat and visited his wife (Judges 15:1).

-He “went out and caught three hundred foxes and tied them tail to tail in pairs.”
-Then, he “fastened a torch to every pair of tails” (verse 4, NIV).
+Samson captured 300 foxes and tied them tail to tail in pairs.
+Then, he fastened every pair of tails with a torch (verse 4).

-He “lit the torches and let the foxes loose in the standing grain of the Philistines.”
-With the vineyards and olive groves, “he burned up the shocks and standing grain” (verses 4 and 5, NIV).
+He lit the torches and let the foxes go into the standing grain of the Philistines.
+Together with the vineyards and olive groves, he burned up the shocks and standing grain (verse 5).

 Photo credit: Canva